apache/nuttx/configs/nutiny-nuc120/README.txt

        the 100 second delay then adjust CONFIG_ARCH_LOOPSPERMSEC until the delay actually is 100 seconds.

-  Individual subsystems can be enabled:
+  Individual subsystems can be enabled as follows.
+These settings are for all of the NUC100/120 line and may not be available for the NUC120LE3AN in particular:

   AHB
   ---